 FAQs

-• The internal proposal should be accessible to a general scientific audience.
+• The internal proposal should be accessible to a broad scientific audience.
 Members of the internal review panel will have differing levels of familiarity with your specific area of research.
 Define significant technical terms and avoid using "jargon."
 Clearly state the problem/need that your proposed project will address.
 Clearly describe the project objectives, methods, innovation, and impact.
 Clearly describe the "big picture."
 If you succeed, what difference will it make?
 What will be the impact?

 • Read and adhere to all the internal submission requirements, including content and page limits.
 Proofread and check for typos.